TorchAuth/mikro-orm-d1/README.md

 ## Issues

+There is a fundamental incompatibility between parts of Mikro-ORM and it's dependencies with the `workerd` runtime.
+Here's a brain-dump of what I've seen thus far:

 - Cloudflare requires native `node` libs to be prefixed with `node:`
   - Tons of older libraries utilized in Mikro-ORM don't do this
   - Mikro-ORM also doesn't do this